mainmatter/playbook/development-process/README.md

-# Process
+# Development Process

-An effective process supports the team rather than stand in its way.
+An effective development process supports the team rather than stand in its way.
 It does not introduce a set of formalities only for the sake of it and favors enablement and communication over top-down management.
 A good process also ensures the right tasks are being worked on at the right time (and in a proper way) and provides a reasonable level of short term predictability.
 At the same time it remains flexible enough to adapt to unexpected events.

-The simplabs process has a few key characteristics and goals:
+The simplabs development process has a few key characteristics and goals:

 - It ensures all project stakeholders get heard and no single party dictates a project's priorities.